amiuhle/kasisto/docs/server-setup.md

 }
 ```

+#### Authentication

 Currently only HTTP Basic Authentication is supported.
 Since HTTPS is required, the password will not be sent over the network unencrypted.

+Using apache2-utils, create a password file in `/etc/nginx/.htpasswd`.
+This file is referenced in the nginx configuration above.
+If several
+wallets are configured, it most likely makes sense to use a password
+file for each `location` configuration.
+`user1` can be any username, this and the password entered must be
+adjusted in the Kasisto settings.

 ```bash
 sudo apt install apache2-utils -y